-The second volume, a Resource for Teachers (working title), will provide resources and ideas for the teacher to integrate the knowledge obtained from How was this Possible?
+The second book, a Resource for Teachers (working title), will provide resources and ideas for the teacher to integrate the knowledge obtained from How was this Possible?
 A Reader on the Holocaust into the classroom.
 The Resource for Teachers will include guidelines for teaching the Holocaust; essential questions and student outcomes for each chapter (which correspond to the ten chapters in Voices & Views); suggested teaching approaches; primary source documents, such as excerpts from speeches and diaries, government documents, memoirs, photographs, political cartoons, newspaper clippings, and maps; a glossary of terms and places; and short biographies of key historical figures from the period.

 POSTER SET ON RESCUE: TRAITS THAT TRANSCEND

 The Jewish Foundation for the Righteous offers a set of classroom posters on the rescue of Jews by non-Jews during the Holocaust.
 This set conveys a crucial message: that the Righteous are not just heroes from the past, but also role models for the present.
 The posters underscore this idea by linking individual rescuers to character traits exemplified in their stories – traits that are well-known and within reach to young people.
 The posters are available in English.
 A version in Spanish will be available in the winter of 2015.